Applications for the Transformation Awards 2019 are OPEN!

 Eastbourne Borough Council had the lowest rating of all the councils in the South East.
 When new leader Councillor David Tutt took control in May 2007 he realised the local authority had serious issues - it was losing money, its reputation with external businesses was poor and it had no performance management strategies for staff or suppliers.

 Six months after taking control, a transformation programme was launched.
-It started with setting up a project team of twenty people, including members of the administration, the opposition, staff from every level of the organisation and from every geographical site - from the assistant director through to receptionists.
+It started with setting up a project team of twenty people, with employees from all levels of the organisation and from every geographical site.
 This team interviewed every staff member and external partners to understand what it was like to work for and with Eastbourne Borough Council.

 "The first stage of the transformation was moving to an agile working base, changing the way that we work, empowering our staff to make decisions and introducing an entrepreneurial culture.
 From that point onwards we have introduced a lot of new income streams, which are helping us provide frontline services without cuts - despite the government grant cut," explains Councillor David Tutt, Leader of Eastbourne Borough Council.